 BIBLIOGRAPHY:Gabriel Saldivar, Los Indios de Tamaulipas (Mexico City: Pan American Institute of Geography and History, 1943).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "MASACUAJULAM INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmm19.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "MASACUAJULAM INDIANS," accessed June 17, 2019, http://www.tshaonline.org/handbook/online/articles/bmm19.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.